jvmoraiscb/rhcr/README.md

 - #### In the Windows environment:

-  - Just hit unity play button.
+  - Just hit Unity play button and have fun.